Firstyear/mirrorsorcerer/README.md

 ### Repository Metadata

-Zypper connects to and expects to be redirected.
+Zypper connects to a mirror and expects to be redirected.
 The "primary" redirection service is based in the EU.
 Two redirectors exist. download.opensuse.org (mirrorbrain) and mirrorcache.opensuse.org (mirrorcache). mirrorbrain will return metalink file, mirrorcache returns http redirects.